Medical Imaging PHYS4013

 By the end of this course students will be able to:

-1. Demonstrate knowledge and understanding of Magnetism and Superconductivity through the description and analysis of processes, relationships and techniques relevant to the following topics: basic imaging principles, including pixellation, linearity and stationarity; image noise and sensitivity; ultrasound; magnetic resonance imaging; radiology; nuclear medicine and tomographic techniques.
+1. Demonstrate knowledge and understanding of Medical Imaging through the description and analysis of processes, relationships and techniques relevant to the following topics: basic imaging principles, including pixellation, linearity and stationarity; image noise and sensitivity; ultrasound; magnetic resonance imaging; radiology; nuclear medicine and tomographic techniques.

 2. Write down and, where appropriate, either prove or explain the underlying basis of physical laws relevant to the course topics, discussing their applications and appreciating their relation to the topics of other courses taken.